cwone/status-tracker/README.md

 Introduction
 ------------

 First release of script to monitor the whatsapp status of a user.
 It then emails status changes with the associate timestamp.
+Script could benefit by the integration with an SQLITE database.

 Credits
 -------